2018-2019

 Cooking for themselves is a daily expectation for the Senior cohort so developing recipes, cooking healthy, wholesome, well-balanced meals, and creating a Liger cookbook as a resource for all students, was very important for daily life.

-Working with the Cambodian Ministry of Education, our students were given the challenge of designing an experiment to incorporate project based learning into two secondary government schools based on the government’s need to incorporate project based learning throughout the country.
-Liger students developed several secondary project based learning units including a grade 10 history unit and a grade 9 earth science unit.
+Our students were given the challenge of designing an experiment to incorporate project based learning into two secondary government schools based on the government’s need to incorporate project based learning throughout the country.
+Liger students developed several units including a grade 10 history unit and a grade 9 earth science unit.
 Our students not only designed the units, but also developed and implemented the professional development for the government school teachers.
 The teachers conducted their units with their government school students with Liger students providing consulting assistance.

 STEM Curriculum Design (for Ministry of Education)